 By understanding the three functions of the heart, we can start to identify where we need to focus in our quiet times, and begin to work to strengthen the functions of the heart that are weak or subdue those functions that are wayward or corrupt.

-Hopefully this post has allowed you to dip your toes into why the heart is important to your spiritual health, but later this week, we will see how this is important when it comes to your Bible reading.
+Hopefully this post has allowed you to dip your toes into why the heart is important to your spiritual health and some insight into examining it.